lzell/AIProxySwift/README.md

 Contributions are welcome!
 In order to contribute, we require that you grant AIProxy an irrevocable license to use your contributions as we see fit.
 Please read [CONTRIBUTIONS.md](https://github.com/lzell/AIProxySwift/blob/main/CONTRIBUTIONS.md) for details

+## Contribution style guidelines

+In codable representations, fields that are required by the API should be above fields that are optional.
+Within the two groups (required and optional) all fields should be alphabetically ordered.